Paschal English: Survivor

+Marquesas

 While on Survivor, English formed a tight bond with Neleh Dennis, a young woman from Utah that English considered like a daughter.
 The two of them were involved in the crucial turning point of the season, when the dominant alliance of four was toppled by the three outsiders and the English-Dennis pair, who would not have been otherwise expected to bond together.
 This moment has been considered pivotal in the development of Survivor strategy, and English and Dennis were at the heart of it.
 English continued on, winning multiple challenges and seeing through the systematic elimination of the four rivals of his makeshift alliance.
 During this time, he met his wife, Beverly, during a brief visit from loved ones.
 The two of them shared a highly emotional embrace that was later celebrated during the reunion show.

 After dismantling the entire rival alliance, there were five contestants remaining.
 English and Dennis were able to sway the swing vote, Kathy Vavrick-O'Brien, and earn their way to the final four.
 But when the other remaining contestant, Vecepia Towery, promptly won immunity to ensure her passage to the final three, Towery and Vavrik-O'Brien made a deal.
 The two of them voted to eliminate Dennis, while Dennis and English voted to eliminate Vavrik-O'Brien.
 The contestants expressed uncertainty about how such a tie would be resolved.
 New rules were then revealed to settle the tie; if English and Towery were unable to decide between themselves which of the two other contestants to eliminate, then everyone (except for Towery, who was immune) would be subjected to a random rock draw, where two contestants would survive and one would be eliminated.

 Towery had no reason to avoid a rock draw, as she would be immune in either case.
 English could have avoided it by betraying his ally, but was not willing to give her up.
-When he, Dennis, and Vavrik-O'Brien drew rocks, English was the one to draw the unlucky rock and be the 13th person eliminated from the game in fourth place.
+When he, Dennis, and Vavrick-O'Brien drew rocks, English was the one to draw the unlucky rock and be the 13th person eliminated from the game in fourth place.

 He was then evacuated prior to the next Tribal Council, which he otherwise would have attended as a member of the jury.
 English was treated and returned in time to witness the final showdown between Dennis and Towery.
 He cast a vote for Dennis, but she lost, 4-3.

 English went the entire season without having a single vote cast against him.
 He was given a new car at the conclusion of the reunion show, along with all his fellow contestants.